By Mehdi Touzani –Lawyer at the Paris Bar. Blockchain Expert.

 Authority is entirely derived from a stake in the system.

-There are no “validators” in COMPANY X, only miners (meaning of the sentence “substituted with miners’ authority”).
+There are no “validators” in COMPANY X, only miners; this is the meaning of the sentence “substituted with miners’ authority”.

-The “actual authority” (guarantee of integrity) lies less in the hand of the “substituted miners” than in the encryption, EVM, and technical protocols of COMPANY X. The validators do process the system by mining, but do not improve the guarantee provided by the encryption.
+The “actual authority” (guarantee of integrity) lies less in the hand of the “substituted miners” than in the encryption and the Ethereum VM.
+The validators do process the system by mining, but do not improve the guarantee provided by the encryption engines.

 It is not expected from miners to take any action in case of compromission (or at least, this information does not exist in the White Paper).
-Are they even able to detect them ?
+Are they even able to detect a compromission ?

 They simply mine the private blockchain and get rewarded for that.
 Their role is passive in terms of protection of integrity.